 Camillus has recently been joined Penumbra as a Peer Worker.
-In this guest blog, he tells us what draws him to this new vocation and what peer support means to him.
+In this guest blog which he wrote for the Scottish Recovery Network, he tells us what draws him to this new vocation and what peer support means to him.

 I do believe that recovery is real.
 From personal experience, with the help of family and friends and the input from various services, and ultimately drawing on my own inner strength, I am no longer debilitated by negative thoughts and life pattern.

 I want to share my experience, that you can break out of the rut you can find yourself in, that you can regain hope, and re-discover your love of life, and be happy.

 I had a nervous breakdown in 2001 and was sectioned under the Mental Health act six times between then and my last admittance in 2012.